skywhorl/PushCannon_public/README.md

 **This is android mobile game, so if you want to play this game in android phone, download "apk.zip"**
 This project uses the "Google Play Console" to put achievements, rankings, and advertisement systems.
 Therefore, sensitive items such as IDs were excluded from the repository and registered.
 Works within Unity should be no problem.
-If you want to see in Unity, Please check screen resolution 1440 X 2560
+If you want to see in Unity, Please check screen resolution 1440 X 2560.
+If you use emulator like "blue stacks", you need to screen resolution 2560 X 1440.

 ### How to play
 * The joystick in the lower right is used to move the cannon barrel.